kintoandar/git-hooks/README.md

 ## pre-commit hooks

 ### github_email_verify.sh
-Allows changing the user email or proceed with the global configured one before committing to github.
+Allows changing the user email or proceeding with the global configured one before committing to a github repo.
 > Assumes you are using your private email as the global git configuration.

 #### Install